DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-5.md

 During procurement, the following should be demonstrated:

-* the system's ability to clearly identify and report the views of the child - including from them directly and by their social worker (team)
+* the system's ability to clearly identify and report the views of the child, including from them directly and by their social worker
 * that the system supports the upload and storage of a range of materials in different formats to reflect the story of the child and family
 * that the system supports and encourages collaboration with children, families and others
 * how the system supports children, families and others to engage with the children's social care services through standard products they use in everyday life